PieVieRo/PieVieRo/README.md

-Yo!
-Your average Slavic programmer here!
-I like using lower level languages and knowing what goes on in computers under the hood
+🚀 Yo!
+Your average Slavic programmer here! 👨‍💻 Passionate about low-level languages and diving deep into the inner workings of computers! 💻🛠️